5 Expert Tips That Helped Me Grow Longer, Stronger Nails, Fast

 I took hand cream very seriously

 Previously, I’d only use lotion when my hands were uncomfortably dry and on the verge of cracking.
-Over the past few months, though, I’ve taken moisturizing very seriously, and I’m convinced that keeping my hands adequately hydrated throughout the day has also benefited my nails.
+Over the past few months, though, I’ve taken moisturising very seriously and I’m convinced that keeping my hands adequately hydrated throughout the day has also benefited my nails.

 I was right.
-For clients who want longer, stronger nails, Dr. Laftah recommends moisturizing regularly to maintain hydration.
+For clients who want longer, stronger nails, Dr Laftah recommends moisturising regularly to maintain hydration.
 “Using a nourishing and hydrating hand cream can help,” adds Streets.
 “Not only does it keep skin in a supple and soft condition, but it can also act as a protective barrier against environmental stressors,” — like cold weather.
-Streets says that dry, cracked skin and cuticles can lead to infection or weak nail growth, so consistent daily use of a moisturizing product is essential.
+Streets says that dry, cracked skin and cuticles can lead to infection or weak nail growth, so consistent daily use of a moisturising product is essential.

-If you want fast hydration without the sticky feel, I love Aveeno Daily Moisturizing Hand Cream, $15.
-If your hands are especially dry, my all-time favorite hand lotion is L’Occitane Shea Butter Hand Cream, $43.
+If you want fast hydration without the sticky feel, I love Aveeno Daily Moisturising Hand Cream, £5.99.
+If your hands are especially dry, my all-time favourite hand lotion is L’Occitane Shea Butter Hand Cream, £25.
 The silky soft feeling sticks around for hours — even post-hand-wash.
 “On application, make sure you use a massaging motion,” advises Streets.
 “It can help to boost blood flow to hands and cuticles, which supports new nail growth even further.”

 I started using a glass nail file